puppetlabs/puppet-docs/source/learning/modules.markdown

     # Then declare it:
     class {'someclass': }
+    # Note that this class has a title but no attributes.
+We'll get there later.
 {% endhighlight %}

 This time, all those resources will end up in the catalog: